Completion of the Core Curriculum with Honors

 This research is usually conducted during a student’s junior year.
 Students begin by consulting with a Core faculty advisor.
 Together they discuss a particular project and a schedule for completion as well as complete the application for Core Honors.

-Completion of the Core Curriculum with Honors requires achieving a grade of B+ or better in all eight Core courses (or, for STEM majors who do not take CC 111/212, all six Core humanities and social science courses) plus one of the following:
+Completion of the Core Curriculum with Honors requires achieving a grade of B+ or better in all eight Core courses (or, for STEM majors who do not take CC 111/212, all six Core humanities and social science courses) plus ONE of the following:

 - The composition and defense of a substantial paper or project on a subject that bridges at least two particular Core courses.
-The paper/project must be defended in front of at least three relevant faculty from Core.
+The paper/project must be defended in front of at least three relevant faculty members from Core.